How did a 3D Mapping Company claim Research and Development tax relief in the construction market sector?

 We then returned to home base and began collated our findings into a detailed report that systematically explained each project the 3D Mapping Company was doing, and why it is innovative and qualifies for R&D tax relief.
 Liaising with our accountants, we were able to calculate a sizable financial package for the company.
 We then presented it to the client.
 Once the 3D Mapping Company was satisfied with the report, we submitted all the details to HMRC.

-Within six weeks, HMRC had processed the claim, and the company received their Research and Development tax credit of £500k by bank transfer only a few days later.
+Within six weeks, HMRC had processed the claim, and the company received their Research and Development tax credit of £1m by bank transfer.
 With no further questions asked.

 This case study highlights the diversity in the types of projects that can be considered for Research and Development tax relief within the construction sector.
 Sometimes to understand whether a business is doing work that qualifies for R&D tax relief, it takes an outside opinion of a trained R&D specialist, such as the ones we have at Novel.